iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

 ## Activation Function

-Activation function which is also called hard limiter function which is responsible to convert input of ANN into output.
-The activation function is a nonlinear transformation of the input signal.
-The output is then processed and provided as input to the next layer of neurons.
+The activation function, also known as the hard limiter function, is responsible for converting the input of an ANN into an output.
+The activation function performs a nonlinear transformation of the input signal.
+The output is then processed and serves as input to the next layer of neurons.

-There are different types of activation function  some of them are listed as below,
+There are different types of activation functions, and some of them are listed below:

 * Threshold

 * Linear

-* sigmoid
+* Sigmoid

 * Tanh

 ## Structures of Neural Network

 The structure of neurons in a neural network is referred to as neural network architecture.
-In general, there are three types of neural network topologies or structures.
+In general, there are three types of neural network topologies or structures:

-* Single Layer Feed forward Neuron Network
+1. **Single Layer Feedforward Neural Network**

-* Multilayer Feed forward Neuron Network
+2. **Multilayer Feedforward Neural Network**

-* Recurrent Neural Network
+3. **Recurrent Neural Network**

-In this blog I am going to describe about how single layer neural network work and how we can do it from scratch.
+In this blog, I am going to describe how a single-layer neural network works and how to implement it from scratch.

 ## Single Layer Feed Forward Neuron Network

 It's the most basic type of network architecture.
-We have an input layer of source nodes that is directly connected to an output layer of neurons (computation nodes) in this architecture, but not the other way around.
+In this architecture, we have an input layer of source nodes that is directly connected to an output layer of neurons (computation nodes), but not the other way around.

 ## Learning In Neuron Network

-The ability of artificial neural networks to learn is one of its most striking capabilities.
+The ability of artificial neural networks to learn is one of their most striking capabilities.
 Artificial neural networks (ANNs) learn by altering the network's weighted connections between neurons.
-Following are the learning rules for neural network,
+The following are the learning rules for neural networks:

 * Hebbian Learning Rule